 Theresa Freund, Freund’s Farm, East Canaan, CT

-At the age of 16 the job of milking cows was how I got my foot in the door of the barn.
-I developed a real sense of pride whether it was efficiently milking the herd or the graceful scraping of the barn.
-As a Young Cooperator member of Agri-Mark, we visited Cabot that first year during the summer program: seeing firsthand the detail and precision that went into the Cabot products.
+At the age of 16, the job of milking cows was how I got my foot in the door of the barn.
+I developed a real sense of pride, whether it was efficiently milking the herd or the graceful scraping of the barn.
+The importance of the daily chores of the dairy has always been held as supreme, even as I have evolved away from the daily tasks of the dairy.

 It is with great pride that three of our four children are choosing to take that step in continuing the legacy of hard work with a real pride for the product they are involved in producing – healthy, wholesome milk, and the base ingredient for all good Cabot products!

 Nicole Fletcher, Fletcher Farm, Southhampton, MA